mikemayer67/XMLFunc/readme.md

 ### Invocation

-There is a single invocation method for an XMLFunc object:
+There are three invocation methods associated with an XMLFunc object.

+The **first method** may be used if there is only one function defined in the XMLFunc object.

+    XMLFunc::Number eval(XMLFunc::Args &args) const

+- **args** is a list of values being passed to the function for evaluation.
+- *See XMLFunc::Args and XMLFunc::Number below*

+The **second method** may always be used.

+    XMLFunc::Number eval(unsigned int index, XMLFunc::Args &args) const

+- **index** indicates which function to evaluate where 0 represents the first defined function
+- **args** is a list of values being passed to the function for evaluation.

+The **third method** may be used with any function that was given a name in its definition.

-    XMLFunc::Number eval(const std::vector<XMLFunc::Number> &args) const
+    XMLFunc::Number eval(const string &name, XMLFunc::Args &args) const

+- **index** indicates which function to evaluate where 0 represents the first defined function
-**args** is a list of values being passed to the function for evaluation.
+- **args** is a list of values being passed to the function for evaluation.

-The length of the list must match or exceed the number of arguments identified in the \<arglist> element in the input XML having insufficient values results in a std::runtime_error being thrown.
+In all eval methods, the length of the list must match or exceed the number of arguments identified in the \<arglist> element in the input XML having insufficient values results in a std::runtime_error being thrown.

-_See the description of the XMLFunc::Number class below._
+Because XMLFunc::Number (*see below*) can be cast to a double or long int, it is possible to assign the result of an eval() call directly to either an integer (int, long, short) or a double (or float).
+Of course, if you do not know if the function will be returning an integer or real value, you may want to assign it to an XMLFunc::Number so that you can query the type.

+    int    iv = func.eval(args);
+    double dv = func.eval(args);

+    XMLFunc::Number v = func.eval(args);
+    if( v.isInteger() ) {...}
+    else                {...}

+## XMLFunc::Args class

+The XMLFunc::Args class provides the list of arguments passed to a XMLFunc object's eval method.
+This is a subclass of std::vector\<XML::Number>.

+### Constructor

+There is a single constructor which takes no arguments.

+### Methods

+As a subclass of std::vector, all of the public vector methods apply to XML::Args

+This class provides a single overloaded method.
+The **add** method is used for adding values to the argument list.
+It wraps std::vector's push_back method, but allows arguments to be added as integers (int, long, or short) or floating point (double or float) without explicitly constructing an XML::Number object.

+### Example
+    int iv(0);
+    double dv(1.234);

+    XMLFunc::Args args;

+    args.add(iv);
+    args.add(dv);
+    args.add(123);
+    args.add(456.789);

 ## XMLFunc::Number class